SOLO Wilderness First Aid Course

 Cost & Lodging

 The tuition charge is $200.
-Includes box lunch both days at Colby Sawyer.
+Includes lunch both days at Colby Sawyer.
 The cost does not cover lodging.

 Refund Policy: 80% of the original cost will be refunded until 1 week prior to the start of the course.
 After that time, no refund will be issued, regardless of circumstances.